z/xonotic-server-management-suite/README.md

 xmm -s insta install eggandscrambled.pk3   # install a new map xmm -s insta list                          # list all maps tracked for this server
 ```

+### Without Docker

+Without docker, use `xsms servers run` to start up your servers defined in `~/.xsms/~servers.yml`.
+XMM Can be installed separately.